bchandos/bchandos.github.io/_blog_source/customizing-code-server.md

 ### Lessons and next steps

 This ticks a couple of the boxes:
- - [x] Development environment isolated from host machine
+ - &#9745; Development environment isolated from host machine
- - [x] Open source
+ - &#9745; Open source

 However, it does not keep development environments _isolated from one another_.
 Currently, all projects share the same Python or NodeJS or Postgresql version.
 This was fine for achieving the first two goals above, but next I want to bring this feature closer to parity with Microsoft's proprietary offering.